 The Presidential Inauguration.

-The Republican Party has canceled all its 2020 primary and caucus in Alaska, Arizona.
+The Republican Party has cancelled all its 2020 primary and caucuses in Alaska, and Arizona.
 Hawaii, Kansas, Nevada, South Carolina, and Virginia, as all the delegates are expected to be allocated to President Trump.

-The dates for the primaries, caucuses, conventions, and elections are prone to change although we hope it would stick and work out as planned.
+The dates for the primaries, caucuses, conventions, and elections are prone to change although we hope it will stick and work out as planned.